hareeshsprasad/NodeAssignament/README.md

       }
     }
 }
-type npm run serve to start the server when starting the server a super admin user wll automattically create with the following Email and Password {
+Import the database, use the sql file in DB folder type npm run serve to start the server when starting the server a super admin user wll automattically create with the following Email and Password {